Drob99/devnotes/major-uni-courses/ics253-discrete-mathematics/Lecture Notes/Chapter1.md

 ### 1.2 Evaluating Compound Propositions

 - Order of operations: NAO (not, and, then or)
-- This section is mostly calculations, and could be easily checked for outside sources.
+- This section is mostly calculations, and could be easily checked from outside sources.
 Below, there is an easy example.
 If I find harder examples in the future, I will hopefully include them.

 #### Example